Chalk stones, cheese boards and glass domes, red enamel paint.

 The bulk of the walls had been rendered over with cement, possibly applied at the turn of the century as a then-new replacement for lime rendering.
 Unfortunately, the cement does not allow the chalk-stone behind to breathe and can lead to the stone breaking down.
 Upon removal of the cement render, any chalk-stone that had crumbled was removed and replaced with fresh from a local quarry.

-The best of the spare broken-down lumps were saved with potential art works in mind.
+The best of the broken-down lumps were saved along with spare quarry chalk with potential art works in mind.

 The Making Process